Copyright ©1999, Slack, Inc. Footnotes Omitted

 Dr. Cutler's article, HUMAN SEX-ATTRACTANT PHEROMONES: DISCOVERY, RESEARCH, DEVELOPMENT, AND APPLICATION IN SEX THERAPY, chronicles the evolution from animal pheromone research to human pheromone studies and explains pheromonal influence on menstrual cycles, fertility, and sexual attraction.
 Psychiatrists counseling patients with sexual deficits will learn that a partner's decline of sexual interest may be due to diminished pheromonal output caused by hormonal changes, aging, and pelvic surgeries.
 The diminution of pheromones may be balanced by topical applications of human synthesized sex-attractant type pheromone cosmetics.

 PSYCHIATRIC ANNALS is sponsored by The American Medical Association which qualified this journal issue for Continuing Medical Education (CME) credits.
 A copy of the full reprinted article can be obtained through Athena Institute (www.AthenaInstitute.com) or academic libraries.

-A copy of the full article is available in most university libraries but can also be ordered through Athena Institute
+Click here to see copy of the full article.
+It is also in most university libraries

 A bibliography of Dr. Cutler's Published Work